Navigating the Retirement Income Gap: 11 Strategies to Maximize retirement

 2. Create a Budget: Develop a detailed budget that includes all your expected expenses, including housing, healthcare, transportation, entertainment, and travel.
 Ensure your budget is reasonable for the years leading up to full retirement.
 Then stick to it!

 3. Delay Social Security Benefits: Delaying the collection of Social Security benefits can lead to a higher monthly payout when you eventually claim them.
 Waiting until full retirement age or even beyond can create significantly higher monthly income.
-(This is discussed in more detail in this article.)
+(Read this related article.)

 4. Consider Part-Time Work: Consider part-time or gig work during the retirement income gap years.
 These jobs can provide supplementary income and keep you engaged in the workforce, which is especially beneficial if you enjoy your occupation or are pursuing a new venture.